If you’re here you’ve been asking yourself, “Everest Base Camp vs Kilimanjaro, which trek should I do?” In this blog post I compare the 2.

 This is only my opinion but I thought that the food on Kilimanjaro was so much better than Nepal.
 The food there was fresh, unique and hearty.
 Soups, sausages, chicken and veggies were served and we rarely ate the same thing twice.
 On Mount Kilimanjaro we never had to worry about consuming something that might make us sick.

 Nepal, on the other hand, was a little more tricky.
 In Nepal animals cannot be slaughtered in Sagarmatha National Park.
 That means every piece of meat you see beyond Lukla has to be carried up the mountain by porter, increasing the risk of bacteria and food poisoning.
-We also steered clear of dairy (except powdered milk), just in case it wasn’t pasteurized.
+We did not eat dairy either (except powdered milk), just in case it wasn’t pasteurized.
 After a week of dal bhat, eggs and French fries I was craving a fresh garden salad and pizza!

 Kilimanjaro vs Everest – Best for Views: Everest Base Camp